 Code language: Python (python)

-More about summary statistics using Python and Pandas can be read in the post Descriptive Statistics using Python.
+For more information on summary statistics using Python and Pandas, refer to the post “Descriptive Statistics using Python.”
 If you are interested in learning more, you can read the book Python for Data Analysis (see my review).

 Pandas Tutorial Playlist – Part 1

 Before summing up this Pandas tutorial, here’s a playlist covering the topics above.
-Note the first video covers how to install Pandas.
+Note that the first video covers how to install Pandas.

 Summary of What We Have Learned